Why Libraries and Government Agencies Should Scan Their Microfilm

 The Benefits of Digitizing Microfiche for Libraries and Government Agencies

-Digitizing microfiche and microfilm solves many of the challenges libraries and government agencies face when managing large physical archives.
-It not only protects original materials from damage but also greatly improves the accessibility of the information they hold.
+Digitizing microfiche and microfilm solves many of the challenges libraries and government agencies face when managing their collections.
+It protects original materials from damage while significantly improving the accessibility of the information they contain.

 Below are a 9 reasons why libraries and government agencies are making the switch to digital archives.